 Is addiction a choice or a disease?
 We’ll take a look at the science of addiction, including risk factors, protective factors, and what the signs might be that someone has crossed the line from substance use or misuse to addiction.
 We’ll also talk about strategies for cravings and coping.

 Be a Part of the Conversation & Minding Your Mind join together to address “dual diagnosis” – the correlation between substance use disorders and mental health challenges.
 People addicted to drugs are roughly twice as likely to suffer from mood and anxiety disorders, with the reverse also true.
 Together, we’ll explore paths to recovery from co-occurring disorders, which can be difficult to diagnose due to the complexity of symptoms, as both may vary in severity.
 In many cases, people receive treatment for one disorder while the other disorder remains untreated.

-There is not a community in the United States that hasn’t felt the devastating impact of today’s opioid crisis.
-In 2016 alone, we lost approximately 60,000 Americans to overdose deaths.
+There is not a community in the United States that hasn’t felt the devastating impact of today’s opioid epidemic.
+In 2017 alone, we lost more than 70,000 Americans to overdose deaths.
 That exceeds the number of deaths due to HIV/AIDS, gun violence, suicide, or automobile accidents in any given year.
 Overdoses from the strongest synthetic opioids, such as fentanyl, have tripled.
 Together, we will shine a light on this health care emergency that has kept too many families and their loved ones in the dark due to stigma or a lack of understanding about the disease of addiction.

 Embracing the Consequences: When unwanted outcomes become part of the solution.

 Imagine that you, or someone you love, has felt the pain of some really harsh consequences – all because of a substance use disorder.
 Is it possible to move forward, heal, and find hope?
 Join us as we find ways to “embrace the consequences”